Scale and Metal Control

 SC-1000 is certified to NSF Standard 50

-We commonly find confusion between calcium hydroxide (“plaster dust”, and eventually hardened crystallization of calcium on plaster and grout surfaces) and calcium carbonate scale.
+We commonly find confusion about what type of calcium deposits are actually in a pool.
+Is it carbonation?
+Plaster dust?
+Scale?
+Calcium crystals?
 While the two are different calcium compounds, they are hard to tell apart.
 One way to think about it is this:

 - Scale (calcium carbonate) is formed when too much calcium is in solution in the water, and it falls out of solution and hardens on surfaces.
 It will be evident on the face of tile, inside pipes and heat exchangers, salt cells, etc. The hotter the water, the more likely scale will occur.
 It occurs due to an LSI violation of being above 0.3 on the saturation index.

 SC-1000 is not a replacement for balancing your water according to the LSI.
-It also cannot reverse the etching damage already done if you have calcium hydroxide crystallization occurring.
+It also cannot reverse the etching damage already done if you have calcium crystallization occurring.
 It can help remove the calcium crystals, but the damage has already occurred within your plaster surface.
-SC-1000 is excellent at dissolving carbonate scale, however.
 Because of this, if you’re going to stray from the LSI safe zone, err to the high side, because scale is treatable.
 Etching is permanent.